ZhanyiRen/LTE-Datasets/README.md

 # LTE-Datasets
-40GB LTE datasets of raw signals collect in shielding box.
+40GB LTE dataset of raw signals collect in shielding box.

-## Acknowledgement
 This repository contains the source dataset of LTE raw signals.
-All the dataset is available in https://gas.graviti.cn/dataset/iwc-datasets.
+All the dataset is available in https://gas.graviti.cn/dataset/pikachu/LTE_Dataset.

 ## Description

 ## Citing This Paper

+## Acknowledgement
+If you have any problems, please contact us with ren12852@stu.xjtu.edu.cn.